heidi-holappa/tdd-mooc/part6/game-of-life/documentation/project-plan.md

 - [x] multi-line pattern can be written into the new file
 - [ ] # R - line can be included in the file

+**Argument parser**

+- [ ] Argument parser extracts import rle-filename
+- [ ] Argument parser extracts n of iterations
+- [ ] Argument parser extracts optional export filename
+- [ ] (related to file management) if no export filename is given, default rle-filename is used

 **Parsing pattern**

 - [x] x-dimension can be parsed